top of page

 ArtfulScribe

-I freelance for ArtfulScribe, a writer development agency, and provide weekly term-time writing support to children and young people in Southampton's MAST Mayflower Studios.
-The lead facilitator takes responsibility for the session, and I am their lovely assistant.
-Think Paul Daniels and Debbie McGee, but with less Lycra and all the magic.
-I capture the sessions by writing a weekly blog, which is available on the ArtfulScribe website and linked here.
+I assisted with weekly term-time writing support to children and young people in Southampton's MAST Mayflower Studios.
+The lead facilitator took responsibility for the session, and I was their lovely assistant, just like Paul Daniels and Debbie McGee, but with less Lycra.
+Occasionally, I led the sessions and explored characterisation, senses and giving effective feedback.
+I wrote a weekly blog on the ArtfulScribe website, which is linked here.

 February 2025